Battle of the Tiger's Mouth: First encounters, September 1809

-A few days later by nightfall, the Princesa Carlota and the Belisário left Macau to seek out the Chinese pirate fleet.
-Despite the British frigate agreeing to aid in the combat, it remained in harbour and took no further action against the Chinese.
-The two ships were supplied by the lorcha Leão, commanded by pilot Gonçalves Carocha, which was attacked during its supply run by a squadron of pirate junks, but were repelled due to the firepower of the Portuguese, which included rifles and modern rifled cannon that fired explosive shells.
-The following day, the lone Leão was ambushed by 16 junks and suffered great losses, and risked being boarded until its last 8 crewmembers mutinied against Carocha and took the ship back to Macau.
-The crewmembers were banished and Carocha regained his post ahead of the Leão with a new crew, and the following day joined the Princesa Carlota and the Belisário.
-On September 15, the Portuguese set out to meet the pirate fleet, and came into contact with about 200 ships of Cheung Po Tsai, in a heavy artillery combat that severely damaged the fleet.
-By sunset, the pirates broke off pursuit and scattered, and the Portuguese returned to Macau.
-In the aftermath of this victory, in November 23 official Chinese emissaries arrived in Macau, proposing to the Portuguese a joint operation, in which the Portuguese agreed to provide 6 ships and the Chinese government 60 against the pirates.
+A few days later by nightfall, the brigs Princesa Carlota and the Belisário left Macau to seek out the Chinese pirate fleet.
+The Princesa Carlota and the Belisário were supplied by the lorcha Leão, crewed by 30 Chinese sailors and commanded by pilot Gonçalves Carocha.
+The lorcha was attacked during a supply run by a squadron of pirate junks, the Portuguese repelled them with their modern rifles and rifled cannon that fired explosive shells.
+The following day, the lone Leão was ambushed by 16 junks.
+It suffered great losses and risked being boarded until its last 8 crewmembers mutinied against Carocha and took the ship back to Macau.
+The crewmembers were then banished and Carocha regained his post and a new crew, and the following day joined the Princesa Carlota and the Belisário.